mikaelkaron/troopjs-learn/requirejs/readme.md

 $ bower install
 ```

-Before we do anything more TroopJS specific we want to make sure our general setup works by creating a configuration that will log `"ok"` to the developer console.
+Before we do anything more specific we want to make sure our general setup works by creating a configuration that will log `"ok"` to the developer console.

 !CODEFILE "index.js"